Wasserstein Distance in Cosmological Structure Formation: An Optimal Transport Perspective

 \section{Corrections to the Wasserstein distance for correlated point processes}

-In the previous section we obtained the reference contribution for a Poisson point process.
-In this section we derive the correction to the Wasserstein distance arising from correlations in the point process.
+In the previous section we introduced the effects of galaxy bias and stochastic sampling.
+We now derive the correction to the Wasserstein distance arising from spatial correlations in the point process.